jbetz-jhu/CovariateAdjustmentTutorial/CTN03_Continuous_Binary.md

 #### Ordinal Outcomes

-If the outcome of interest is ordinal variable with *K* categories, there are other estimands that may be of interest.
+If the outcome of interest is ordinal variable with $$K$$ categories, there are other estimands that may be of interest.
 When categories can be assigned a numeric score or utility, one estimand of interest is the average treatment effect on the score or utility.